-The postponement, or re-arrangement, of any match other than on account of inclement weather can only be made by mutual agreement of the teams concerned and must be at least 48 hours before the date for the original match.
+The postponement or re-arrangement of any match other than on account of inclement weather can only be made by reference and approval of the league secretary.

 The postponement or re-arrangement of matches must be notified to the League Secretary within four days of the date of the original match.

 Postponed matches are to be played within 21 days of the original date fixed for the match, or at a date mutually agreed by both captains.
 The home captain must give the away captain at least 3 available dates to play the game.
 The away team Captain must pick one of those dates, or, if no agreement can be reached, the League Secretary will be informed and he will make the decision.
 The Secretary’s decision will be final.

 Standard jacks are to be used for all matches.
 For all games played on a neutral green both teams will provide two jacks or the host venue will provide four jacks.